 Students residing in one of these states who meet the December 1 application deadline will automatically be reviewed for possible awarding.

-To be considered for renewable UC National Outreach Awards of $6,000, incoming freshmen must have a complete application for admission (the Common Application including UC-specific areas, high school-submitted transcript, official test scores sent directly from testing agencies, and at least one letter of recommendation) by December 1st of their senior year.
+To be considered for renewable UC National Outreach Awards of $6,000, incoming freshmen must have a complete application for admission (the Common Application including UC-specific areas and high school-submitted transcript) by December 1st of their senior year.

 All UC National Outreach Awards are renewed for the length of the undergraduate academic program2 providing the student maintains a 3.2 GPA and completes the annual 30-hour community service requirement.

-- Students eligible for Ohio residency, tuition remission, reciprocity, or metropolitan tuition programs, a UC Global Scholarship, or any scholarship exceeding $6,000 directed only for non-resident fees are ineligible for this award program.
+- Students eligible for Ohio residency, tuition remission, reciprocity, or metropolitan tuition programs or distance learning rates, a UC Global Scholarship, or any scholarship of equal value or more directed to non-resident fees are ineligible for this award program.

 - Length of the undergraduate program is considered 8 full-time, in-class semesters.